Virginia Ancestry

 Title: The Research Process

-Target Audience: Intermediate to Advanced Researchers
+Target Audience: Intermediate to advanced.

 Description: Board for Certification of Genealogists (BCG) Standards offer guides for the way we should conduct our work.
 This overview will demonstrate using standards in research, reporting, and problem solving.
 Specifically examines using the standards in problem definition, analysis, formulating research plans, the research process and reporting for personal and client research.
 Emphasis on efficiency is stressed and specific examples are discussed.